Mackenzie Phillips

-Laura Mackenzie Phillips (born November 10, 1959) is an American actress.
+Laura Mackenzie Phillips (born November 10, 1959) is an American actress and singer.
 She is the daughter of seminal folk-rock musician John Phillips of The Mamas and the Papas and his first wife Susan Adams.
-Her best-known roles include Carol Morrison in the film American Graffiti, Julie Cooper Horvath on the sitcom One Day at a Time, Molly Phillips on Disney Channel’s supernatural series So Weird, and Barbara "Barb" Denning in Orange Is the New Black.
+Her best-known roles include Carol Morrison in the film American Graffiti, Julie Laura Cooper Horvath on the sitcom One Day at a Time, Molly Phillips on Disney Channel's supernatural series So Weird, and Barbara "Barb" Denning in Orange Is the New Black.

 Early life

+Mackenzie Phillips was born Laura Mackenzie Phillips and she eventually chose to use her middle name professionally.
+She received her middle name as a tribute to musician Scott MacKenzie who was a friend and bandmate of her father, John Phillips, in The Mamas and the Papas.
+Her starring role in TV show One Day at a Time (1975 TV series) resulted in popularity of Mackenzie (given name).

 Phillips attended Highland Hall Waldorf School in Northridge, California.
-At age 12, Phillips formed a band with three of her classmates, and she was spotted by Fred Roos, a casting agent, during one of their performances.
+At age 12, Phillips formed a band with three of her classmates and she was spotted by Fred Roos, a casting agent, during one of their performances.
 She was given an audition for a role in George Lucas's 1973 film American Graffiti, which she won.